astronomer/docs/astro/develop-project.md

 3. Optional.
 Test or deploy your DAGs.
 See [Build and Run a Project Locally](develop-project.md#build-and-run-a-project-locally) or [Deploy Code to Astro](deploy-code.md).

-4. Deploy the image using the astro-cli <TODO: Link to the astro deploy --image-name doc>.
+4. Deploy the image using the Astro CLI:

     ```sh
     astro deploy --image-name $image_name